 Recognition of prior learning

-Normal University regulation and guidelines pertain to students applying for Recognition of Prior Learning within this program.
+Normal University regulation and guidelines pertain to students applying for Recognition of prior learning within this program.
 In all cases credit will need to be determined on a case-by-case basis with maximum credit granted being consistent with university policy.
-Recognition of Prior Learning is not usually provided for HND701 The Pathophysiology of Diabetes, HND732 Diabetes in Professional Contexts or HND702 Management of Diabetes due to the specificity of the course content.
+Recognition of prior learning is not usually provided for HND701 The Pathophysiology of Diabetes, HND732 Diabetes in Social and Psychological Contexts or HND702 Management of Diabetes due to the specificity of the course content.

 Fees and scholarships